30 July 2020

 Having an H1 means you can use H2 and H3 as well and that’s correct!
 However, you can only have 1 H1 title on a single webpage.
 Every page should have a unique H1.
 On your product page, that’s normally your product name.

 Don’t try to fool Google by adding 2 or 3 H1 tags to your website.
 It will recognise this and penalise you for trying to cut corners.

-The Garden Connect CMS automatically generates H1 titles on most of your pages including your product page.
+The Garden Connect Platform automatically generates H1 titles on most of your pages including your product page.
 On the Pughs’ website, “Alderin Lantern (Large)” is the H1.